-Both models have an auto-brew function and are upgraded with fully programmable brewing settings and a touch screen to keep you happy for many years.
+Both models have an auto-brew function and are upgraded with fully programmable brewing settings and a touchscreen to keep you happy for many years.
 As both are compatible with all pod sizes, you get a choice of about 500 flavors from 75 different brands.

 The somewhat insignificant upgrades found in the K560 model might be the better choice for your longer-term convenience and happiness.
-But in my opinion, the more basic features in the K460 – extra preheating time, one less brewing size, and smaller water tank capacity aren’t a big issue.
+But, in my opinion, the more basic features of the K460 – extra preheating time, one less brewing size, and smaller water tank capacity – aren’t a big issue.

 - Stale grinds: Any exposure to oxygen during roasting and grinding triggers a reaction that destroys aroma and flavor.
-Before vacuum sealing coffee in those convenient little pods, the roasted beans must cool fully to avoid trapping carbon dioxide.
+Before vacuum sealing coffee in those convenient little coffee pods, the roasted beans must cool fully to avoid trapping carbon dioxide.
 Add in the length of time between grinding and packing; your pod contains less than fresh beans.

-- Warm water: Keurig machines don’t heat water high enough to release optimal taste.
-The optimal temperature for brewing is 195-205 degrees Fahrenheit.Keurig is pre-set to only 192.
+- Warm water: Keurig machines don’t heat the water hot enough to release optimal taste.
+The optimal temperature for brewing is 195-205 degrees Fahrenheit.Keurig is pre-set to only 192 degrees.
 This leaves your coffee flat, under-extracted, and kind of sour.

 - Fast brewing: Ideal extraction can take 2-4 minutes; Keurig takes just seconds.
 This, combined with the water and bean problems, will have you sipping on weak brown water instead of rich espresso.